airbnb/streamalert/docs/source/app-configuration.rst

 .. code-block:: bash

-  Please supply the API url for this duosecurity instance.
+  Please supply the API URL for your duosecurity instance.
 This should be in a format similar to 'api-abcdef12.duosecurity.com': api-abcdef12.duosecurity.com

-  Please supply the secret key for this duosecurity Admin API.
+  Please supply the secret key for your duosecurity Admin API.
 This should a string of 40 alphanumeric characters: 123424af2ae101d47d9704b783c940dffa825678

-  Please supply the integration key for this duosecurity Admin API.
+  Please supply the integration key for your duosecurity Admin API.
 This should be in a format similar to 'DIABCDEFGHIJKLMN1234': DIABCDEFGHIJKLMN1234

 Once the above is completed, a logger statement similar to the following will confirm the configuration::